 The lolly maker

-To tell this story we need to turn back the history pages to the bustling Victorian goldfields of the late 1850s.
-It was then that English immigrant John Brown first opened the doors of Brown’s Confectionery Manufactory after settling in the town of Dunnolly (a small village north of Ballarat).
+To tell this story, we need to turn back the history pages to the bustling Victorian goldfields of the late 1850s.
+It was then that English immigrant John Brown first opened the doors of Brown’s Confectionery Manufactory after settling in the town of Dunolly (a small village north of Ballarat).

-Following a devastating fire in the 1890s, the Brown family moved their business to the bustling and vibrant city of Ballarat where it operated until 1974.
-But while operations seized in 1974, the continuation of the art of sweet making in Ballarat never did.
+Following a devastating fire in the 1890s, the Brown family moved their business to Ballarat, where it operated until the 1970s.
+While operations seized in 1974, the continuation of the art of sweet making in Ballarat never did.

-“To get the colour red back in the day, they didn’t use artificial colours, obviously, they used cochineal red… extracted from the cochineal beetle.
+“To get the colour red back in the day, they didn’t use artificial colours – they used cochineal red… extracted from the cochineal beetle.
 The good thing about the beetle was that it was odourless and tasteless, so it was pretty much perfect for confectionery making.”

-While the beetle is not an ingredient you will see in the sweet making process any longer, Mr Bignell tells us he does have one secret ingredient.
+While the beetle is not an ingredient you will see in the sweet making process any longer, Ben tells us he does have one secret ingredient.

-Today more than 32,000 jars of Raspberry Drops are made every year, just one of more than 40 different flavours available from Sovereign Hill’s Brown Confectionery (yes, you heard that right.
-Sovereign Hill’s factory is based on the original Brown’s Confectionery Manufactory we mentioned earlier.)
+Today, more than 32,000 jars of raspberry drops are made every year, just one of more than 40 different flavours available from Sovereign Hill’s Brown Confectionery.

 When you’re next at Sovereign Hill, be sure to head along and watch the confectioners in action.
 You’ll find them tucked away in an alley just off Main Street.